yyccbb/tp/docs/UserGuide.md

 * `removetag 1  /t Assignment1` removes the `Assignment1` tag from the 1st person in the displayed list.
 * `removetag 2  3 /t Assignment2` removes the `Assignment2` tag from the 2nd and 3rd person in the displayed list.
 * `removetag all /t Assignment3` removes the `Assignment3` tag from every person in the displayed list.

 ### Locating available TAs for a tutorial group: `available`

-Filters all replacement TAs who are available for a specified tutorial group.
+Filters and lists all TAs who are available for (and not assigned to) a specified tutorial session to serve as replacement TAs.

 Format: `available /g TUTORIAL`